-- Prior to Adoption or Birth - Intermittent leave for complications due to pregnancy, may be taken in blocks of time or by reducing weekly or daily schedules as indicated by your healthcare provider on the medical certification. - Intermittent leave for adoption may be used for court dates, travel for adoption purposes, etc.

-- When you utilize time for FMLA you should communicate with your supervisor the approved dates and times for leave. - You need to coordinate with your supervisor in advance to consider departmental needs when scheduling appointments, in addition to meeting the needs of your medical situation. - You will be required to follow departmental call-in procedures and work expectations. - If you have medical restrictions, provide your supervisor with the restrictions and your supervisor will coordinate with the Vanderbilt Equal Opportunity and Access Office (EOA) to determine if essential job functions are affected. - After adoption or birth - When there is no serious medical condition, an intermittent FMLA leave is not permitted for the birth of a child or to care for a newborn child or newly adopted child. - 9.
-I am not planning on taking all of the FMLA that is available; can I extend my leave after it has started? - If you are still on leave you can extend your leave to the maximum available to you based on your request for leave (12 weeks for FMLA and 4 months for FMLA/TMLA).
+- o Prior to Adoption or Birth - Intermittent leave may be taken in blocks of time or by reducing weekly or daily schedules as indicated by your healthcare provider on the medical certification. - When you utilize time for FMLA you should communicate with your supervisor the approved dates and times for leave. - You need to coordinate with your supervisor in advance to consider departmental needs when scheduling appointments, in addition to meeting the needs of your medical situation. - You will be required to follow departmental call-in procedures and work expectations. - If you have medical restrictions, provide your supervisor with the restrictions and your supervisor will coordinate with EAD to determine if essential job functions are affected. - o After adoption or birth - When there is no serious medical condition an intermittent FMLA leave is not permitted for the birth of a child or to care for a newborn child or newly adopted child. - You may use a reduced work schedule within one year following the birth or adoption of a child with agreement from your department.

+9. I am not planning on taking all of the FMLA that is available; can I extend my leave after it has started?

+• If you are still on leave you can extend your leave to the maximum available to you based on your request for leave (12 weeks for FMLA and 4 months for FMLA/TMLA).
 Please make sure you notify your supervisor of your intention to extend the leave as soon as possible.